Pindi Chole – a classic dish from the Punjabi cuisine.

 Pindi Chana or Pindi Chole (पंजाबी पिंडी छोला) are usually dark black and dry, it is best served with either puri or bhature.
-It is one of the most popular main course dish from Punjabi Cuisines.
+It is one of the most popular main course dishes from Punjabi Cuisines.

 To Pressure Cook